 This principle often gets applied to business situations.
 It can mean that simply examining an activity changes the activity by forcing you to pay attention to it.
 It can also mean that producing measurements about the activity gives you a handle on it, a way to improve it.
 If you start adding up your sales volume every month, it gives you a basis for saying, I’m not generating enough revenue, I need to do more selling.

-But I’m interested in know the source of that quotation.
+But I’m interested in knowing the source of that quotation.
 It often gets attributed to management expert Peter Drucker, but I’ve never seen an actual reference that proves he said it.

 This blog post will serve as an ongoing investigation of this quotation and might be updated from time to time as new information comes to light.